Phobia: Systematic desensitization

 Systematic desensitization is a process in which people seeking help slowly become accustomed to their phobia, and ultimately overcome it.
 Traditional systematic desensitization involves a person being exposed to the object they are afraid of over time so that the fear and discomfort do not become overwhelming.
 This controlled exposure to the anxiety-provoking stimulus is key to the effectiveness of exposure therapy in the treatment of specific phobias.
 It has been shown that humor is an excellent alternative when traditional systematic desensitization is ineffective.
 Humor systematic desensitization involves a series of treatment activities that elicit humor with the feared object.
 Previously learned progressive muscle relaxation procedures can be used as the activities become more difficult.
 Progressive muscle relaxation helps people relax before and during exposure to the feared stimulus.

 Virtual reality therapy is another technique that helps phobic people confront a feared object.
 It uses virtual reality to generate scenes that may not have been possible or ethical in the physical world.
 It is equally as effective as traditional exposure therapy and offers additional advantages.
 These include controlling the scenes and having the phobic person endure more exposure than they might handle in reality.

 Medications

 Medications are a treatment option often utilized in combination with CBT or if CBT was not tolerated or effective.
 Medications can help regulate apprehension and fear of a particular fearful object or situation.
 There are various medication options available for both social anxiety disorder and agoraphobia.
 The use of medications for specific phobias, besides the limited role of benzodiazepines, do not currently have established guidelines due to minimal supporting evidence.

 Antidepressants

 Antidepressant medications such as selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), or monoamine oxidase inhibitors (MAOIs) may be helpful in some cases.
 SSRIs / SNRIs act on serotonin, a neurotransmitter in the brain.
-Because of serotonins positive impacts mood, an antidepressant may be offered and prescribed as a treatment option.
+Because of serotonin's positive impacts on mood, an antidepressant may be offered and prescribed as a treatment option.
 For social anxiety, the SSRIs sertraline, paroxetine, fluvoxamine, and the SNRI venlafaxine have FDA approval.
 Similar medications may be offered for agoraphobia.